PERMISSION, DATA USED/COLLECTED & CONNECTIONS

 - Get Street address – see below for more detail.

-- Sharing, emailing or exporting photos and photo data from the app via the sharing function to social media, your contacts, external storage services etc. These are manually directed by you, the user, to third parties when using the sharing function.
+- Sharing, emailing or exporting photos and photo data from the app via sharing function to social media, your contacts, external storage services etc. These are manually directed by you, the user, to third parties when using the sharing function.

 - Solocator user guide.

-Street Addresses: Solocator “Street Mode” (a feature of the Industry Pack in-app purchase) requires access to the internet and typically uses Google services to determine the street address based on your device’s position (latitude & longitude).
+Street Addresses: Solocator “Street Mode” (a feature of the Industry Pack in-app purchase) requires access to the internet and typically uses Apple services to determine the street address based on your device’s position (latitude & longitude).

-AUTOSAVING & EXPORTING PHOTOS/FILES TO THE CLOUD (from v2.40)
+AUTOSAVING & EXPORTING PHOTOS/FILES TO THE CLOUD

 - Google Drive